What to Do When Your Partner Visa Is Refused

 Will a refusal affect future applications?

 A refusal is recorded on your immigration record and must be disclosed.
-However, a successful AAT review or approved reapplication is not uncommon and does not prevent future visas.
+However, a successful ART review or approved reapplication is not uncommon and does not prevent future visas.

-How much does partner visa AAT review cost?
+How much does partner visa ART review cost?

-Can I stay in Australia during AAT review?
+Can I stay in Australia during ART review?

 If you lodge within the deadline, you generally receive a bridging visa allowing you to remain.